Camp Blanding

 Camp Blanding Joint Training Center is the primary military reservation and training base for the Florida National Guard, both the Florida Army National Guard and certain nonflying activities of the Florida Air National Guard.
-The installation is located in Clay County, Florida, near the city of Starke.
+The installation is located in Clay County, Florida, near the city of Starke in adjacent Bradford County.
+However, while Camp Blanding utilizes a Starke address, it is located totally within the confines of Clay County.
 The site measures about 73,000 acre and includes Kingsley Lake.
 It also hosts other Reserve, Army National Guard, Air National Guard, and some Active Component training for the U.S. Armed Forces.

-Additionally, Camp Blanding serves as a training center for many ROTC units, both Army and Navy, as well as serving for the Florida Wing Summer Encampment for the Civil Air Patrol/US Air Force Auxiliary's Cadet Program each year.
+Additionally, Camp Blanding serves as a training center for many ROTC units, Army, Navy and Air Force.
 Jacksonville University and University of South Florida NROTC Battalions continue to conduct their week-long orientation at Camp Blanding each August before the college semester starts.
 Camp Blanding also hosts the Audie Murphy Field Training Exercise where Army ROTC units from more than a dozen Florida, Georgia, and Puerto Rican universities gather to conduct a five-day field problem focusing on small-unit tactics, land navigation, and leadership development every April.
+It also serves as the site for the Florida Wing Summer and Winter Encampment for the Civil Air Patrol/US Air Force Auxiliary's Cadet Program each year.

 Camp Blanding is the primary training site for most of the Florida National Guard's military units and the main combat arms brigade, the 53rd Infantry Brigade of the Florida Army National Guard.
 It is also home to the headquarters and support companies of the 3-20th Special Forces Group, the 211th Infantry Regiment, and the 2-111th Airfield Operations Battalion of the 111th Aviation Regiment.